APOPO: Organization

 APOPO operational headquarters, including the training and research centers, are based at the Sokoine University of Agriculture in Morogoro, Tanzania.
-It has field offices for its mine action programmes in Mozambique, Angola and Cambodia as of 2016.
+APOPO’s mine action teams have operated in eight countries affected by the legacy of conflict and are currently active in Angola, Cambodia and Mozambique.
 The TB programmes are operational in Tanzania and Mozambique, with offices based in Morogoro, Dar es Salaam and Maputo.
 It has also two fundraising offices in Switzerland and in the United States, and an administrative support office in Antwerp (Belgium).

 An APOPO foundation was established in Geneva in 2015 to support APOPO's global activities with financial resources, networking among mine clearance and tuberculosis stakeholders, and increasing visibility.
 An office was set up in the United States to better access important institutional donors and public funding.
 The U.S. office was registered as a 501(c)(3) tax exempt non-profit organization in 2015, which enables public and corporation donations to be tax deductible.
 In 2014 APOPO set up a TB Scientific Advisory Committee to provide credibility.
 APOPO also has a research and development centre.

 As of May 2024, APOPO employs over 450 staff in local operations and internationally, and has 279 rats and 79 dogs in various stages of breeding, detection training, research, or operations.

+HeroRATS species profile

+APOPO chooses to use the Gambian pouched rat for many reasons.
+They act as a highly effective "biosensor."
+A biosensor is a living thing used to detect chemicals or physical changes.
+While man-made machines usually have a hard time with technical difficulties or high price costs, these rats offer a more effective solution as they rely on higher accuracy and the use of biological senses that do not require external power or expensive maintenance.
+According to research, these rats are often more effective than man-made machines for several reasons.